 Text messages can also be great for driving recipients to mobile websites or to encourage them to download branded apps.
 They can even be used to encourage customers to join email lists.
 Used alone or in conjunction with other communication channels, text messages are great for driving customer actions.

-Texting is just one of many important trends that will affect brands in 2020.
-Check out our Top Trends for Online Reputation and CX Management in 2020 report to find out about more 2020 trends!
+Texting is just one of many important trends that will affect brands in the coming years.
+Check out our Top Trends for Online Reputation and CX Management in 2020 report to find out more!